-If you have been exposed to silica dust, or someone you know has been exposed, and been diagnosed with silicosis, you may be able to make a compensation claim under Queensland or Western Australia legislation.
+Diagnosed with silicosis after being exposed to silica dust?
+You may be able to make a compensation claim under Queensland or Western Australia legislation.

 What is silicosis?

 Silicosis is a serious lung disease caused by the inhalation of silica dust.
 Silica is a microscopic mineral found in engineered stone and materials such as granite, quartz, sandstone, brick and sand among other substances.
 Silicosis can cause scarring, swelling and fluid build-up in the lungs and seriously reduce the affected person's ability to breathe.

 Silicosis can advance to progressive massive fibrosis, with potentially deadly consequences.
 There is no cure for the disease bar a lung transplant, meaning preventing and controlling exposure to silica dust is essential to keeping workers safe on the job.

 Workers in industries with a high chance of silica exposure include:

 Silica dust is a hazard in many workplaces and the above is by no means a comprehensive list.

 Workers who perform the following activities may also be exposed to silica dust:

 - breaking, crushing, grinding, drilling, cutting, or milling material containing silica dust;

 - sandblasting or casting;